TURTLE: A C library for an optimistic stepping through a topography: Comparison with ray tracing algorithms

-In the case where the step sizes are limited by the physics, the relevant parameter is the average CPU time spent at each HEPMC step in order to resolve the geometry.
-An estimate of this quantity is provided by the total CPU time for all lines of sight of a view divided by the total number of transport iterations.
-This parameter is indicated on the lower part of fig.\,\ref{fig:scaling}.
-In this configuration the AABB tree algorithm is inefficient.
+In the case where the step sizes are limited by the physics, the relevant parameter is the average CPU time spent at each MC step in order to resolve the geometry.
+An estimate of this quantity is provided by the total CPU time for all lines of sight of a view divided by the total number of transport steps.
+In the case of the BVH algorithm it is relevant to consider the CPU time with stepping in this case.
+The CPU time per MC step is indicated on the lower part of fig.\,\ref{fig:scaling} and in column four of table~\ref{tab:ray_tracing}.
+In this configuration the BVH algorithm is inefficient.
 The \emph{optimistic} algorithm performs best.
 It is a hundred times faster than the BVH algorithm, for large grids.
 The polyhedral mesh is two (six) times slower than the \emph{optimistic} algorithm, for the Ulastai (CDC) view.
 However, the present comparison of the polyhedral versus \emph{optimistic} algorithm should be considered with precaution.
 The CPU time per step can vary strongly in both cases, depending on the step length dictated by the physics.
-In the Polyhedral case, the first step in a prism is much longer than the subsequent one, since the local geometry needs to be built.
-A closer analysis, using valgrind\,\cite{Valgrind:2007} \& callgrind\,\cite{Callgrind:2004}, shows that building the prisms on the fly represents 75\% (Ulastai) to 93\% (CDC) of the CPU instructions of a Monte-Carlo step, with our implementation.
+In the polyhedral case, the first step in a prism is much longer than the subsequent one, since the local geometry needs to be built.
+A closer analysis, using valgrind\,\cite{Valgrind:2007} \& callgrind\,\cite{Callgrind:2004}, shows that building the prisms on the fly represents 75\% (Ulastai) to 93\% (CDC) of the CPU instructions of a Monte~Carlo step, with our implementation.
 In the present study each prism is traversed in a single step, which is the worst case.
 Similarly, for the \emph{optimistic} algorithm, depending on the set LLA range, successive small steps are accelerated by TURTLE.